open-policy-agent/opa/v1/plugins/logs/README.md

 Cons:
 * Upload will be slower as the events need to be compressed.
 * A buffer limit has to be set, unlimited size isn't allowed.
-* An event can be an arbitrary size making it difficult to manage the local memory consumption.

 ```mermaid
 ---